charliemeyer2000/discrete/notes/class-notes.md

 * $x \ge y$
 * x < y+1

-Look at the desmos example.
-If x = y is in the graph, then it is reflexive.
+Look at the [desmos example below](https://www.desmos.com/calculator/a7kal08kp3).
+If x = y is in the graph (shaded), then it is reflexive.

-## Symmetry
+* So, for equations like $(x-1)^2 + 3 > y$, x=y is always in it.
+Therefore, it is a reflexive relation.
+If any part of x=y is not in the graph, then it is not reflexive.

+### Properties of Binary Relations: Symmetry

 __Definition:__ A binary relation R on a set A is _symmetric_ iff:

 $$\forall_{x, y} \in A . x R y \rightarrow y R x$$

 Since x and y are both quantified over the same set A, it follows that $\forall_{x, y} \in A . (x R y \rightarrow y R x) \land (y R x \rightarrow x R y)$ then $\forall_{x, y} \in A . x R y \leftrightarrow y R x$.
 This is the same thing as commutativity!!

+Symmetric matrices can be transposed and the result will be the same matrix.

+* $A = A^T$ if and only if $A$ is symmetric.

 #### Symmetry Example 1